ut-ras/RobotathonESP32/docs/_sections/_guide-game-overview/game-desc.md

 ## Remote Controller
-The remote controller can be used to drive your robot in the areas between each challenge and trigger autonomous modes tailored to each sensor.
+The remote controller can be used to manually drive your robot in the areas between each challenge and trigger autonomous modes tailored for each sensor.
 You can use your remote controller to drive through the sensor challenges, but you will NOT EARN POINTS You are encouraged to use your remote controller in the event that your robot gets stranded in the middle of the field.

 ## Field
-The field is split into two sections, with a layout of the main challenge set up as a mirror image of one another.
-It is made to accommodate two teams for each round.
+The field is split into two symmetrical loops to accommodate two teams for each round.

-Teams will start on opposing corners of the field.
+Teams will start on opposing corners of the field as shown below:

-The field configuration is shown below (General location of challenge is correct.
-Do not refer to for actual format of line or maze)

 <img src="{{ '/_assets/images/replace_this_map_with_better_one.png' | prepend: site.baseurl }}" alt="map :(">

+{: .highlight}
+Do not hardcode your robot according to the above layout for maze or line!
+The exact layout for those challenges may be different on the actual field.
+{: .callout-red}

 ## Section 1: Breaking into the lab